emiljano-doda/MSTeamsDuplicator/README.md

 # MSTeamsDuplicator (Microsoft Teams Duplicator)
-For some reason Microsoft has disabled the ability to run multiple  work/school profiles on the same Microsoft Teams instance .
+For some reason Microsoft has disabled the ability to run multiple  work/school profiles on the same Microsoft Teams instance .<br>
-What this script does it basically creates a new profile (Named by default : NewProfile) in order to run the same .exe of the teams with another profile.
+What this script does it basically creates a new profile (Named by default : NewProfile) in order to run the same .exe of the teams with another profile.<br>
 There is no limit of the instances you can run just make sure to change the profile name after every instance you create .

 # Requirements